KC5VDJ/KC5VDJ/README.md

 No, Christian extremists, after having millions of you say it to my wife and I, fuck YOUR feelings.

 At least I'm an honest person.

+P.S.
+To the "decent" people out there, sorry, but not sorry.
+Your tolerance brought this country here.